-- (i) Asia growth and profitability objectives: - To double the 2009 value of IFRS life and asset management pre-tax operating profit in 2013 (2009: £465 million); and - To double the 2009 value of new business profits in 2013 (2009: £713 million). - (ii) Business unit cash remittance objectives:

-Asia to deliver £300 million of net cash remittance to the Group in 2013 (2009: £40 million); Jackson to deliver £200 million of net cash remittance to the Group in 2013 (2009; £39 million); and UK to deliver £350 million of net cash remittance to the Group in 2013 (2009: £284 million).

-- (iii) Cumulative net cash remittances: - All business units in aggregate to deliver cumulative net cash remittances of at least £3.8 billion over the period 2010 to end-2013.
+- (i) Asia growth and profitability objectives1: - To double the 2009 value of IFRS life and asset management pre-tax operating profit in 2013 (2009: £465 million); and - To double the 2009 value of new business profits in 2013 (2009: £713 million). - (ii) Business unit cash remittance objectives1: - Asia to deliver £300 million of net cash remittance to the Group in 2013 (2009: £40 million); - Jackson to deliver £200 million of net cash remittance to the Group in 2013 (2009: £39 million); and - UK to deliver £350 million of net cash remittance to the Group in 2013 (2009: £284 million2). - (iii) Cumulative net cash remittances1: - All business units in aggregate to deliver cumulative net cash remittances of at least £3.8 billion over the period 2010 to end-2013.
 These net remittances are to be underpinned by a targeted level of cumulative underlying free surplus generation of £6.5 billion over the same period.

+- 1 The objectives assume current exchange rates and a normalised economic environment consistent with the economic assumptions made by Prudential in calculating the EEV basis supplementary information for the half-year ended 30 June 2010.
+They have been prepared using current solvency rules and do not pre-judge the outcome of Solvency II, which remains uncertain. - 2 Representing the underlying remittances excluding the £150 million impact of proactive financing techniques used to bring forward cash emergence of the in-force book during the financial crisis.

+"We believe we are on-track to achieve our growth and cash financial objectives."
 As CFO, I would like to update you on our progress towards these objectives based on our results in the first half of 2011.
-We believe we are on-track to achieve these objectives.
+We believe we are on-track to achieve our growth and cash financial objectives.